Vietnam

 Vietnam is one of the safer countries in Southeast Asia for travelers, but standard precautions still apply:

-- Petty theft and bag snatching from motorbikes are the most common crimes against tourists — keep valuables secure and close to your body
+- Petty theft and bag snatching from motorbikes are the most common crimes against tourists, so keep valuables secure and close to your body

 - Medical care in Hanoi and Ho Chi Minh City is adequate for most situations, but travel insurance with evacuation coverage is recommended for travel outside major cities